quanzhuo/cpp-debug/README.md

 ### targetArchitecture

-`Deprecated` This option is no longer needed as the target architecture is automatically detected.
+Deprecated, This option is no longer needed as the target architecture is automatically detected.

 ### type